prophile/typ-report/sections/background.md

 As an example, one can augment an arrow with the ability to read an environment, akin to the `ReaderT` monad transformer, by transforming from `a b c` for the arrow `a` to `a (b, r) c`.

+The reason these are useful is to allow one to construct simplistic arrows while letting users of the arrow augment it with other capabilities.
+For instance, later in this report I will introduce my own `Wire` arrow for discrete FRP: to give the continuous time abstraction that Elliott promotes\cite{continuousTime} is fundamentally just a matter of putting a reader arrow from a time domain as an arrow transformer around the wire.

 \begin{figure}
 \begin{lstlisting}